oracle-terraform-modules/terraform-oci-compute-instance/README.md

 Please Note:

-* Oracle-provided images include rules that restrict access to the boot and block volumes.
+* Oracle-provided images include firewall rules that restrict access to the boot and block volumes.
 Oracle recommends that you do not use custom images without these rules unless you understand the security risks.
 See [Compute Best Practices](https://docs.cloud.oracle.com/iaas/Content/Compute/References/bestpracticescompute.htm#two) for recommendations on how to manage instances.

 ## Prerequisites